SICP 1.2.3 Solutions

 display routine which hasn’t been encountered in the book, although it will show up soon enough.
 It’s simply used to output something to the screen.

 newline, as might be expected, ends the output line.
-An altered version of
+The test uses an altered version of

 The critical part of the test procedure is determining the call count compared to n k.
 If the procedure were exactly on the order, then this ratio would be constant.
 As it is, we only expect O( n k), meaning that it should do no worse than this.
 And if it stays roughly in the range, then our calculation is a good estimate.
 My tests show that with the same value of k, the fraction does stay pretty close; at least in a narrow range and apparently decreasing with higher n, which is a good sign.
-Changing k seems to change the constant again, though also with a decrease.
-This suggests that, for this version of the problem at least, the number of calls has some other dependence on k but likely does not grow faster than nk, which is what we expected.
-It should be noted that this is still just a measure of the number of calls, not the real time taken in the procedure.
+Changing k also has the effect of reducing the ratio (as expected from the reduced fractional form above).
+This suggests that, for this version of the problem at least, the actual complexity could be a bit smaller, but still does not grow faster than nk.
+It should be noted that this remains only a measure of the number of calls, not the real time taken in the procedure.

 There are a couple ways to determine the answer to this problem.
 One way is to work it by hand.
 Not too many steps are required, so it’s not too onerous.
 A better version of that is to use a debugger to step through the procedure.
 This does much of the same work, but with the advantage of no inadvertent mistakes that result in a wrong answer.
 The procedure is given to us, so we simply have to follow it.

-I’ve done it another way, making use of the
+I’ve done the ‘debugging’ in a crude way, making use of the

 display procedure to show the answer.
 Each time p is called, it prints out a line.
 Counting those lines gives the answer.
 Normally this isn’t a great way to accomplish this task (for one, it changes the routine as given to us so is in a sense incorrect; our